ajuniodx/my-menu-style/README.md

 # My burguer style menu

-#####  this is the style that I like the most in apps and websites, feel free to use it, just clone this repository and use avonde in your projects.
+#####  This is the style that I like the most in apps and websites, feel free to use it, just clone this repository and use avonde in your projects.

 ## Tools used:
 ###### HTML, CSS, JAVASCRIPT/JQUERY